neozeed/GW-BASIC-tkchia-devel/README.md

 `TRMCOM`,
 `TUPC`,
 `UPC`.
-Most identifiers appear to be missing from the source code.

-Pull requests for fixing the remaining compilation programs are welcomed.
+Some of these have been implemented in the new module `OEM.ASM`.

+Many, but not all, of the needed routines, such as `SETC` and `MAPXYC`, turn out to be present in
+`BASICA.COM` from [Microsoft's earlier MS-DOS v1.25 code release](https://github.com/microsoft/MS-DOS).
+However, `BASICA.COM` is
+only released in binary form, so some analysis is needed to extract the routines.

 ## Building instructions
 Using  [DOSBox](https://www.dosbox.com/) mount a directory containing:
 * This code
 * The Microsoft Macro Assembler (MASM) version 5.1A (`masm.exe`).
-* The Microsoft make program that comes with MASM (`make.exe`).
+* The Microsoft MAKE and LINK programs that come with MASM (`make.exe`, `link.exe`).

 Run `make makefile` to assemble the files.
 Note the tools may leave behind  party-built executables or object files.